-A grade point average of 3.0 must be achieved

-for completion of the Teacher Licensure Preparation program and before applying for a Virginia teaching license.
+A grade point average of 3.0 must be achieved for completion of the Teacher Licensure Preparation program.
 No more than one "C" grade will be permitted in classes taken for credit in the program at the University of Richmond.
+All course work must be completed before student teaching.